9 Best Online Brokers for Stock Trading of 2026

 Research Tools

-Merrill Edge offers in-depth research from Bank of America Global Research, Morningstar, and CFRA.
-Investors can access stock screeners, market insights, and portfolio analysis tools.
+Research comes from Bank of America Global Research, Morningstar, and CFRA, giving investors access to earnings analysis, stock screeners, and market commentary.

 Customer Support

-Merrill Edge provides 24/7 phone support and online chat.
-Customers who qualify for Preferred Rewards (with a combined balance of $20,000+ in Bank of America and Merrill accounts) get priority customer service and other benefits.
+Merrill Edge offers 24/7 phone support and online chat.
+Customers in the Preferred Rewards program, which requires a combined balance of $20,000 or more across Bank of America and Merrill accounts, get priority support and additional perks including reduced or eliminated trading fees depending on the tier.

-Merrill Edge is a great fit for Bank of America customers who want seamless account integration, commission-free trading, and access to high-quality research.
-It’s best for long-term investors and those who prefer a full-service brokerage experience.
+Merrill Edge is an ideal fit for existing Bank of America customers who want to combine their banking and investing in one ecosystem.
+It is best for long-term investors and those who prefer a full-service brokerage experience tied to a major bank.

 Fees